posted by CAA — August 30, 2017

 posted by CAA — October 06, 2016

-The College Art Association (CAA) announces the launch of RAAMP (Resources for Academic Art Museum Professionals), an online repository and forum that collects, stores, and shares resources to promote scholarship, advocacy, and discussion related to the role of academic art museums and their contribution to the educational mission of their parent institutions.
+RAAMP (Resources for Academic Art Museum Professionals) is an online repository and forum that collects, stores, and shares resources to promote scholarship, advocacy, and discussion related to the role of academic art museums and their contribution to the educational mission of their parent institutions.
 RAAMP aims to strengthen the educational mission of academic museums and their parent organizations, and is oriented toward colleagues at academic art museums as well as university and other museum colleagues.
 RAAMP is a project of CAA made possible with a generous grant from the Andrew W. Mellon Foundation.

 The principal investigators for RAAMP are N. Elizabeth Schlatter, deputy director and curator of exhibitions at the University of Richmond Museums in Virginia and an officer of CAA’s Board of Directors; and Celka Straughn, Andrew W. Mellon Director of Academic Programs at the University of Kansas’s Spencer Museum of Art and a member of CAA’s Museum Committee.
 Schlatter says, “Art museums at colleges and universities today are creating some of the most dynamic connections to their academic communities.
 RAAMP creates a virtual place to share these accomplishments and gain inspiration from colleagues.
 Academic museums can use examples created by their peers and posted on RAAMP to enhance their offerings to faculty and students.”